 Wang, C., Qiao, Q., Shokuhfar, T. and Klie, R. F. (2014), High-Resolution Electron Microscopy and Spectroscopy of Ferritin in Biocompatible Graphene Liquid Cells and Graphene Sandwiches.
 Adv.
 Mater.. doi: 10.1002/adma.201306069

 Dato, A. and Frenklach, M., "Substrate-free microwave synthesis of graphene: experimental conditions and hydrocarbon precursors", New Journal of Physics, 12, 1367-2630 (2010).

-Graphene-enhanced lacey carbon TEM grids, 300 mesh.
+b) As Graphene-enhanced lacey carbon TEM grids.
+200 and 300 mesh.
 These grids are created by coating our existing lacey carbon grids with graphene.
 Through a unique drop method, solution is dispersed onto the Lacey Carbon Grid.

 c) As dry, synthesized Graphene powder, 1 mg.